alihamza0173/flutter-practice/README.md

-# portfolio
+# Practice Project

-A new Flutter project.
+A new Flutter project where i test and practice new things for flutter.